Dawn of War - Review

 The main differences between Dawn of War and Starcraft come in how you gain resources, the controls, and the dynamics of the armies in play.
 As opposed to Starcraft, you do not need to gather minerals to pay for a majority of your costs in the game.
 You still require the green Vespine gas equivalent through plasma generators, but when it comes to "mining," you no longer need to have any units responsible for collecting the materials.
 Instead, it is all gained automatically based on the buildings you've established and the number of strategic points you've captured on the map.

 Scattered throughout the map are various strategic points.
 Capturing them, by making your squads stand next to them for a while, puts the point under your control and automatically gives you requisition points as a reward.
 A majority of said strategic locations can be built upon and upgraded as defense posts to increase the rate at which you gain requisition points and serve as extra turrets.
 The requisition points are then used to construct more buildings and squads.
-I greatly prefer this method of material gathering to using the same units who would be responsible for building and repairs to mine it all.
-It reduces the amount of necessary micro-managing and allows you focus your efforts more on your army.
+I greatly prefer this method of material gathering to using the same units that would be responsible for building and repairs to mine it all.
+It reduces the amount of necessary micro-managing and allows you to focus your efforts more on your army.

 The population limit is controlled through upgrades made at your home base.
 Unlike other strategy games that force you to "construct additional pylons," Dawn of War just makes you research the upgrade at the base to increase the number of squads and vehicles you have on the battlefield.
 Then it's done.
-You don't have to build any more supply depots or whatever to make sure your squad cap stays the same, unless you play as the Orks.
+You don't have to build any more supply depots or whatever to make sure your squad cap stays the same… unless you play as the Orks.
 This takes away some of the strategy when attacking your opponent, but at the same time reduces the amount of building and resource management necessary, allowing for more focus on the battlefield.
 The ultimate limit is different for the various armies, with the space marine cap being somewhat small, especially by Ork standards.
 However, a fair amount of excitement can ensue on the battlefield with your limited supply of units.

 What’s even happening?